 |Children or Relatives Claimed||Maximum AGI |

 (filing as Single, Head of Household, Widowed or Married Filing Separately*)

 Maximum Credit Amounts

 The maximum amount of credit you can claim

 * Taxpayers claiming the EITC who file Married Filing Separately must meet the eligibility requirements under the special rule in the American Rescue Plan Act (ARPA) of 2021.

-* According to IRS publication 596, for 2021, you no longer need to be younger than age 65 to claim the EIC.
-The minimum age to claim the EIC is generally age 19; however, if you are a specified student(other than a qualified former foster youth or a qualified homeless youth), you need to be at least age 24.
+* The minimum age to claim the EIC is generally age 19; however, if you are a specified student(other than a qualified former foster youth or a qualified homeless youth), you need to be at least age 24.
 If you are a qualified former foster youth or a qualified homeless youth, you need to be at least age 18.